SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

   * **Select one or more sites (1)** you want to remove storage from.
   * **The Clean Up File Versions action (2)** is now available on the right side of the screen.
-  * **Clicking the arrow** next to the Clean Up File versions action provides several clean up actions:
+  * **Clicking the arrow** next to the Clean Up File versions action provides several clean-up actions:
     * **Old File Versions (3)** - lets you clean up old file versions based on the value you set up in Settings.
     * **Number of File Versions (4)** - lets you clean up several old file versions based on the value you set up in Settings.
       * For more details on setting up these values, look at the [Configure Storage Management article](../configuration/configure-storage-management.md).